asterics/esp32_mouse_keyboard/README.md

 With `idf.py -p (PORT) monitor` or `make monitor` you can see the debug output (please use this output if you open an issue) or trigger basic test commands (mouse movement or a keyboard key press) on a connected target.

+### esp32miniBT vs. Arduino Nano Connect

+This firmware is used on 2 different devices in context of our assistive devices:
+* __esp32miniBT module__: This board is located in this repository and is used as addon for v2 FLipMouse, FABI and FLipPad PCBs which use either a TeensyLC or a ProMicro controller.
+* __Arduino Nano RP2040 Connect__: Version 3 of FLipMouse and FLipPad (maybe FABI as well) use this Arduino board, where we have a RP2040 controller AND the ESP32 on the same board (more RAM, more flash, cheaper than 2 boards).

+__Note:__ Please select the correct type of board in `idf.py menuconfig`!

+__Note:__ If you want to use this firmware on a custom board, you can select the external UART interface settings in menuconfig; for our boards the pinning, baudrate and UART config is pre-defined.

 # Usage via Console or second UART